About Orange County Bariatric Surgeon Dr. Oliak

 Dr. Oliak’s philosophy has always been to treat patients how he would want to be treated himself.
-This means achieving industry-leading excellent weight loss results and low complication rates.*
+This means providing great surgery, great patient care, and most importantly, achieving great patient outcomes.*

 More about our outcomes